xiaodongliang/forge-bim360-docs.api-postman.collection/README.md

 ## Description

-This repository provides demos for the category of [BIM360 Document Management (Docs) API](https://forge.autodesk.com/en/docs/bim360/v1/reference/http/document-management-projects-project_id-versions-version_id-exports-POST/)
+This repository provides demos for the category of [BIM360 Document Management (Docs) API](https://forge.autodesk.com/en/docs/bim360/v1/reference/http/document-management-projects-project_id-versions-version_id-exports-POST/) .
+Right now, the APIs demos are:
+ * Custom Attributes
+ * Folder Permissions
+ * Download PDF
+The collection will be kept updated with new APIs.
+As to Get Documents/Items/Versions/Objects, they belong to Data Management APIs.
+This collection does not include them.

 ## What's Postman?